 Officials in Kho Kho

-: The referee helps the umpires and gives the final decision in case of any difference between them
+Referee: The referee helps the umpires and gives the final decision in case of any difference between them and amongst the players.

-: He keeps the record of time and hands it over to the scorer at the end of an innings.
-He starts the turn by blowing a whistle: one long and one short.
+Time-keeper: The Time-keeper keeps the record of time and hands it over to the scorer at the end of an innings.
+The turn is usually started by blowing the time-keepers whistle: one long and one short.
 The end of the turn is indicated by a long whistle.

-Scorer: Keeps a record of runners who are out and makes them sit.
+Scorer: The scorer keeps a record of runners who are out and makes them sit.